AGM, Sunday 15 October, 2pm

 As well as our regular business we were pleased to welcome RGBE's Andy Crofts who gave an informative talk about organic allotment growing—his tip was simple—avoid using chemicals by keeping your plot clean and clear, feed your soil with organic material (leaf mould, plot made compost, cardboard, grass cuttings) and by savvy with your timings for planting out particularly.

 Warriston's communal leaf mould heap beside the cottage:

 The committee have covered the fenced area and surroundings with black plastic.
 Most of this will be kept in place as a weed suppressant until next year when the area will be further developed.
+Please feel free to tidy the sheets if you see them blown out of place by the wind.
 Find images of developments here.

 The 2017 Allotment Show at the Methodist Church in Newington in September was a great success.
 Building on last year's return to the show, there was a bumper crop of entries and new classes brought in.
 Go to FEDAGA for further information and pics www.fedaga.org.uk.

 A west side plot holder has been in touch about an online exhibition which includes images of Warriston.
 Librarian Clare Padgett says, 'Just thought I’d drop you a line to let you know about our latest online exhibition on Capital Collections which gives a wee glimpse into the love of community gardening at Warriston Allotments:

 We’ve also just blogged about the exhibition here:

 Water Taps have now been switched off across the site.
 They will resume service in spring 2018.

 Warriston Plant Sale and Recycling Day